Redwan Ahmed

-Redwan Ahmed is a Bangladesh Liberal Democratic Party politician and a former state minister of liberation war affairs.
+Redwan Ahmed is a Bangladeshi politician and a former state minister of liberation war affairs.
 He is a 4-term Jatiya Sangsad member representing the Comilla-6 and Comilla-10 constituencies.

 Early life

 As a businessman, Ahmed served as the president of Bangladesh Garment Manufacturers and Exporters Association from 1993 to 1996.
 One of his notable works was signing the MOU with UNICEF and International Labour Organization for the elimination of child labour and its successful implementation.

 Career

 Ahmed was first elected to parliament from Comilla-6 Chandina Upazila under the first Ziaur Rahman government as a candidate of Bangladesh Nationalist Party.
 1979.
 Subsequently, he was also elected in 1986, 1991 and 2001.
 He served as the State Minister for Jute and Textile in 1995 and again as State Minister for Liberation War affairs in the Third Khaleda Cabinet.

 Ahmed left Bangladesh Nationalist Party in 2006 and joined the Liberal Democratic Party.
 He is a presidium member and general secretary of the party.